Menu

 Scientific management theory, also called classical management theory, entered the mainstream in the early 1900s with an emphasis on increasing worker productivity.
 Although life has changed greatly since then, there are still many ways that classical management theory can benefit your business today.

 The classical management theory has been criticized for creating an “assembly line” atmosphere, where employees do only menial jobs as quickly and effectively as possible.
 Its focus on productivity can push aside the needs and well-being of the workers completing the tasks.
-For this reason, it has fallen out of favor among many companies and schools of thought, but there may be elements of it that you will still find helpful.
+For this reason, it has fallen out of favor among many companies and schools of thought.

 The main principles can be applied to a variety of contemporary industries beyond production in a factory.
 They encourage managers to be observant and present in daily office activity, employees to excel in their roles, workplaces to be focused and organized and employees to be financially rewarded for the work they complete.

 Prior to making any changes in your company’s leadership style, review your current management methods and their effectiveness.
 You may find strengths, weaknesses or issues you weren’t aware of and these could affect what kind of management theory is most appropriate for your organization.
-With a thorough understanding of how your company operates, you can more smoothly and quickly implement a new method.
+With a thorough understanding of how your company operates, you can implement a new method more smoothly and quickly.

 You may find similarities between your current management style and classical and scientific management theory or you may find major differences.
 Those latter areas are where you will need to practice patience and prioritize education as your employees transition and adapt to the new style.